 29. Write a how-to guide.
 Do some keyword research (see tip #37) and find out what how-to guides may be missing from your industry, then create a guide to fill that gap.
 With a call to action at the end — and the promise that readers can learn more about the subject at your event — you might have some luck getting this to spread socially, and attracting many new visitors to your event website.

 30. Write content for other websites.
-Guest posting on other blogs can be a great way to gain exposure and clicks, especially if your content is good and the sites you’re writing for are popular.
+Guest posting on other blogs can be a great way to gain exposure and clicks for promoting events online, especially if your content is good and the sites you’re writing for are popular.
 Approach this tactic with caution, though: the last thing you want to do is seem spammy.
 Do some research and only pitch bloggers that would have a genuine interest in your event (or who might actually already be attending).

 31. Produce an infographic.
 Infographics can and do lead to viral success, as well as powerful links from other sites that can increase your authority and ranking (see tip #44 for more on link building for events).
 Consider designing an infographic about something related to your industry and doing some outreach to see if you can attract these links and the valuable attention that goes along with it.